Skip to main content

 • “Isn't filled with bugs or microtransactions.”

-• “Reason they gave us sounds like corporate talk to me, so I'm unable to believe it.
+• “The reason they gave us sounds like corporate talk, so I am unable to believe it.
 I'm more inclined to think this is just a cash grab to make profit from scraps.
-If they simply ran out of money to finish it, it's hard to imagine they'd hide it or not have sold it as early access or said they ran out of money to finish it.
+If they simply ran out of money to finish it, it's hard to imagine they would hide it, or that they would not have sold it as early access, or said they ran out of money to finish it.
 As the studio is closing, here is what we've managed to make so far.”

 • “Lastly, the price.
-I'm tired of this rip-off, and it makes me even more inclined to think this is a cash grab of a cancelled project.
-US dollars are not equal to pounds or euros; they are simply not interchangeable.”
+I'm tired of this rip-off and it makes me even more inclined to think this is a cash grab of a cancelled project.
+USD is not equal to GBP or EUR; they are simply not interchangeable.”

 • “But the 'variety' the devs are advertising is nearly non-existent.”